JoLo5/GrundlagenProgrammierungSS24/README.md

 Responsible Lecturer:

-This module is led by Prof. Dr. Christian Schiefer.
+This module is led by Prof. Dr. Christian Schieder.

 Learning Platforms and Course References: